bgplab/isis/docs/3-upcoming.md

 The [first few labs are already online](index.md); the list of ideas is much longer.
 Here they are:

-## Getting Started

-Optimize IS-IS Adjacencies
-: * Change the IS-type to L2-only
-  * Explain the difference between L1+L2 and L2-only adjacencies

-Troubleshoot IS-IS Adjacencies
-: This lab will include the most common mistakes that prevent an IS-IS adjacency from forming, including:

-  * MTU mismatch
-  * L1/L2 mismatch
-  * Area mismatch on L1 adjacency
-  * 3-way handshake on point-to-point links

 ## Configure IS-IS Features

 Passive IS-IS Interfaces